The Dismemberment Plan

-The Dismemberment Plan is an American indie rock band formed in Washington, D.C. on January 1, 1993.
+The Dismemberment Plan is an American rock band formed in Washington, D.C. on January 1, 1993.
 Also known as D-Plan or the Plan, the name was derived from an industry phrase used by insurance salesman Ned Ryerson in the 1993 comedy film Groundhog Day.
 The band members include Eric Axelson (bass), Jason Caddell (guitar), Joe Easley (drums), and Travis Morrison (vocals and guitar).
 Axelson, Caddell, Morrison and original drummer Steve Cummings formed the band in college, knowing each other from attending northern Virginia high schools (Axelson, Cummings, and Morrison attended Lake Braddock Secondary School in Burke, Virginia).
 Cummings left the band after the recording of their debut album ! and was replaced by Easley, cementing the band's lineup.

 The Dismemberment Plan released four albums before breaking up in 2003, the best known being 1999's critically acclaimed Emergency & I. They reunited three times after their initial disbandment for additional tour dates, and to produce their fifth studio album Uncanney Valley in 2013.

+The band's influence has been observed in the music of Washington D.C. post-hardcore bands such as Q and Not U and Black Eyes.